facebook pixel Skip to Main Content

 Should I go to graduate school?

 Consult with your academic advisor or other faculty.
-They can provide you with important advice on career selection and with recommendations about graduate school.
-Some careers require graduate degrees, including many of the professional programs (e.g. medical school, dental school, physical therapy school, occupational therapy school, etc.), research careers, or teaching careers in institutions of higher education.
+They can provide you with important advice on career selection and recommendations about graduate school.
+Some careers require graduate degrees, including many professional programs (e.g. medical school, dental school, physical therapy school, occupational therapy school, etc.), research careers, or teaching careers in institutions of higher education.
 Some careers do not require advanced training, but people with graduate degrees may have an advantage.
 If you enjoy investigations, research, and acquiring new knowledge, you may consider going to graduate school.

 How do I get involved in research?